Lumion: History

 Act-3D, a company behind Lumion, was founded in 1998 in Leiden, Netherlands.

 In September 2001, the company developed Quest3D, a proprietary 3D engine utilized in the areas of architecture, product design, computer games, training software, and simulation environments.

 Act-3D shifted focus to architectural 3D rendering shortly after its inception.
 The first version of Lumion software was released in December 2010.

+In April 2025, Lumion released Lumion Pro 2025, introducing AI-based image upscaling, expanded ray-traced effects such as water and volumetric lighting, a scene inspector, performance controls, and new nature assets created through photogrammetry.

+In April of the same year, Lumion released Lumion View, a real-time visualization plugin for SketchUp that allows users to create ray-traced 4K renders directly within the modeling software.

+In August 2025, Lumion announced the acquisition of Denmark-based startup Niimblr, which specializes in cloud-based collaboration, and rebranded it as Lumion Cloud.
+Bringing a visual-first collaboration solution to its ecosystem.
+Lumion Cloud enables architectural visualization professionals to upload files with seamless integration to Lumion View and Pro, and collect feedback from team members, clients and stakeholders.

+In October 2025, Lumion released Lumion View for Revit plugin, offering the benefits of Lumion View to Autodesk Revit users.

 Overview

+Lumion has Lumion View, Lumion Pro, and Lumion Cloud for commercial use.
+Lumion View is a lightweight, real-time rendering plugin that integrates with modelling applications (such as SketchUp and Revit) to support early-stage design review and fast visual feedback, while Lumion Pro is the full-featured desktop application that provides the advanced rendering tools and the complete content library for production-grade visualization.
+Lumion Studio is offered as a bundled subscription that combines the capabilities of both View and Pro.

+Lumion Cloud, a web-based collaboration platform built for architects and designers, is currently free for all users with a Lumion Account.

-Lumion has Pro and Standard licenses for commercial use.
-Pro license includes the complete visualization software with access to the full content library and support.
-The standard license includes access to the support team and a portion of the content library.
-Lumion also has two educational licenses for non-commercial use only, Lumion Student and Lumion Faculty.
+Lumion also has two educational licenses for non-commercial use only: Lumion Student and Lumion Faculty.
 Lumion Student is a free 1-year license designed for students.
 It can be renewed throughout their studies and is intended for non-commercial use only.
 Lumion Faculty is a free 3-year license for faculty members representing educational institutions.
 Lumion Faculty is restricted to use on university computer labs only.